TRANSVAAL PICTURE POSTCARD MESSAGES

 Ermelo was situated in pastoral country; about 150 miles to the east of Johannesburg and 19 miles south of Breyten (see below).
 In the 1904 census the population was given as 1,445 of which 765 were European.
 Even by 1949 the European population was just 3,800 and of all races 7,546.

 Ermelo was one of the towns destroyed by the British during the South African War.
 However, by the time this picture was taken (1905?) single-storey houses with corrugated iron roofs had been erected.
 The gravel roads were poor, although by 1906, improvements had been made to the north of the town.
 Fencing was now the norm in order to prevent grazing by waggon oxen.
 A Christian National Education school was built in 1905, and gave parents an alternative to the Government schools.
-The church rises above the town, and in parts it is an English revival building.
+The Dutch Reformed Church rises above the town, and in parts it is an English revival building.
 No one would have been surprised to find this building in England, or for that matter, India or in any of the Dominions.

 Reference